 On April 21, 2020, the Center received a loan in the amount of \$40,800 under the Paycheck Protection Program ("PPP") established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES").
-The loan and related accrued interest are forgivable after twenty-four weeks as long as the borrower uses the loan proceeds for eligible purposes as outlined in the CARES Act.
-The loan is payable over thirty months at an interest at a rate of 1.00%, with a deferral of payments for the first twelve months.
-The Center has used the proceeds for eligible purposes and believes that its use of the loan proceeds will meet the conditions for forgiveness; however, as of March 2, 2021, no determination has been made as to whether the loan will be forgiven.
+The loan and related accrued interest were forgivable after twenty-four weeks as long as the borrower used the loan proceeds for eligible purposes as outlined in the CARES Act.
+The loan was payable over thirty months at an interest at a rate of 1.00%, with a deferral of payments for the first twelve months.
+Because the Center used the proceeds for eligible purposes, the loan was fully forgiven on August 12, 2021.